nathandariva/nathandariva/README.md

 - 👋 Hi, I'm @nathandariva, Test Analyst
 - 👀 I'm interested in automated tests
 - 🌱 I'm learning selenium
-- 🦾 Here you will see cypress from the most basic to the most complex.
+- 🦾 Here you will see cypress, selenium and robot...
 - 💞️ I'm looking to collaborate to help me evolve.
 - 📫 How to reach me: @nathandariva on LinkedIn